saisurya123658/block-based-code-editor/README.md

-# Cybosocks Screening Task — React + Java Block-Based Code Editor
+# block-based-code-editor — React + Java Block-Based Code Editor

 A block-based programming environment built with **React, Blockly, and Java** as part of the Cybosocks Java / React JS / Full Stack Developer Internship screening task.